bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 ---

 Django's proxy models are one of those features that I remember reading about and thinking, "oh, cool...
 I guess" and then moving along.
-But from time to time they come in very handy.
-There's not that much written about how to best make use of them.
+From time to time, they do come in very handy, but there's not that much written about how to best make use of them

 ### What are they?

-A proxy model is just a another class that provides a different interface for the same underlying database model.
+A proxy model is just another class that provides a different interface for the same underlying database model.

 That's it.
 Really.